catalyst/moodle-local_sitenotice/README.md

 * Go to Manage Notices: Site administration > Site Notice > Manage Notice
 * Click on the 'trash' icon to delete notice

-### View/Download Notice Report
+### View/Download Notice Acknowledgement Report
 * Go to Manage Notices: Site administration > Site Notice > Manage Notice
 * Click on the 'chart' icon to view notice report
 * Apply "Date range" filter if required
+* Choose a file format and click on download button

+### View/Download Notice Dismiss Report
+* Go to Manage Notices: Site administration > Site Notice > Manage Notice
-* Click on "Download in text format" to download csv report of the notice
+* Click on the 'risk' icon to view notice report
+* Apply "Date range" filter if required
+* Choose a file format and click on download button